digikin/swarm-tick-stack-demo/README.md

          Refer to https://docs.docker.com/engine/swarm/admin_guide/ to configure the
          Swarm for fault-tolerance.
 ```
+You can bring up your original join token with:
 ```s
 $ docker swarm join-token manager
 // or use the same command for a worker token